SQE: How to qualify as a solicitor

 - Obtain an undergraduate degree in any subject, or equivalent qualification (for example, an apprenticeship at level 6 or above).

-- Pass part 1 and 2 of the Solicitors Qualifying Exam (SQE).
+- Pass part one and part two of the Solicitors Qualifying Examination: SQE 1 & SQE 2.

-- Complete 2 years (or equivalent if part-time) qualifying work experience.
+- Complete two years (or equivalent if part-time) qualifying work experience.

 - Meet the character and suitability requirements of the Solicitors Regulation Authority.

-We offer a variety of courses, which are adapted to your unique circumstances, including part-time and full-time options, as well as in-person and online learning.
+We offer a variety of courses with true flexibility depending on your circumstances, including options for part-time and full-time study, as well as in-person and online learning.
+We also offer routes for students coming from both a Law and a non-Law background.

-Regardless of your background, whether you have a law degree or conversion course, legal experience, a non-law degree or you’re a qualified lawyer outside of England and Wales, we will equip you with everything you need to successfully navigate the SQE.
-Our courses will prepare you for the exams and help you develop the professional skills that really matter to employers.
+Regardless of your background, we will equip you with everything you need to successfully navigate the SQE.
+Our courses will prepare you for the exams and help you develop professional skills that really matter to employers.

-At NLS, you will have the opportunity to acquire hands on legal experience in our regulated and multi-award winning teaching law firm, NLS Legal.
+You will also have the opportunity to acquire hands-on legal experience in our regulated and multi-award-winning teaching law firm, NLS Legal.
 Work experience with NLS Legal may count towards QWE.

 Frequently asked questions